NomanHasanNM/Git-command-line/README.md

 # Git-command-line
-Here is command line in git.
+Here is command line of git.